John Sturrock QC

 - Who's Who of Commercial Mediation 2014

-John has been involved in around 400 mediations, frequently high value, multi-party, covering a broad range of issues in the commercial and public sectors, finance and banking, corporate management, government and sport.
+John has been involved in hundreds of mediations, frequently high value, multi-party, covering a broad range of issues in the commercial and public sectors, finance and banking, corporate management, government and sport.
 These have included a multiplicity of interests, including commercial contracts, financial instruments, shareholder and boardroom, insurance, construction and engineering, infrastructure, intellectual property, real estate, high performance sport, senior level employment, investor matters, taxation, IT, professional indemnity, agriculture, landlord and tenant, oil and gas, procurement and transport.

 He has also facilitated many high-level dialogues in sensitive and complex policy matters (including intra-governmental) and is a member of the Singapore International Mediation Centre and other panels.

 Read a fuller description of John’s recent mediation work here

 Who’s Who Legal UK Bar Mediation 2016 listed John as one of the four “Most Highly Regarded Individuals” in the Leading Silks category, describing him as, “highly competent” and “innovative” and with a “truly global” practice that spans UK, Ireland, mainland Europe, the Middle East and Africa.